Linear perturbations spectra for dynamical dark energy inspired by modified gravity: Introduction

-To propose a solution to the latter matter, \cite{Jaime:2018ftn} showed that it is possible to construct a $f(R)$ model that generates a late-time accelerating expansion of the universe, has the radiation-dominated stage followed by the matter-dominated one, and consistent with the Solar System constraints using the chameleon mechanism.
-The conditions for such viable f(R) models include (i) the positivity of the effective gravitational coupling; (ii) the stability of cosmological perturbations; (iii) the stability of the late-time de-Sitter point; (iv) the asymptotic behaviour towards $\Lambda$CDM at the high curvature regime; (v) the Solar System constraints; and (vi) the constraint from the violation of the Equivalence Principle.
+As a plausible solution, \cite{Jaime:2018ftn} showed that it is possible to construct a $f(R)$ model using the chameleon mechanism that generates a late-time accelerating expansion of the Universe and is consistent with the Solar System constraints.
+The conditions for such viable $f(R)$ models include (i) the positivity of the effective gravitational coupling; (ii) the stability of cosmological perturbations; (iii) the stability of the late-time de-Sitter point; (iv) the asymptotic behaviour towards $\Lambda$CDM at the high curvature regime; (v) the Solar System constraints; and (vi) the constraint from the violation of the Equivalence Principle.
+Some of these conditions have been already pointed out in \cite{Jaime:2013zwa}.

 At the moment, modified gravity can be comparable with the $\Lambda$CDM expansion history at an observationally equivalent level, while for the growth of structure there can be significant deviation that provide an important probe for MG.
-Nevertheless, from a linear perturbative point of view, it should be possible to differentiate between them or at least found features that can deviate from $\Lambda$CDM without taking the traditional matter power spectra path \cite{Chen:2019uci,Bean:2006up,Silvestri:2013ne,Barbosa:2018iiq}.
-With these ideas, this paper presents the analysis of a dynamical dark energy EoS derived from modified $f(R)$ cosmological models, showing possible deviations from the $\Lambda$CDM model and between these modified models that are trying to explain the cosmic acceleration.
-The main advantage of our approach is that it is possible to justify an EoS that comes from first principles --a modified action -- instead of proposing a random EoS form.
+Nevertheless, from a linear perturbative point of view, it should be possible to differentiate between them or at least find features that can deviate from $\Lambda$CDM, without considering a modification of the perturbed equations but instead using the corresponding EoS for each $f(R)$ model.

+The paper is organized as follows: In Sec. \ref{Theo} we give details about the $f(R)$ models and its relation with the Jaime-Jaber-Escamilla (JJE) equation of state.
+In Sec. \ref{Obsdat} the samples used to constraint the JJE parameterization are presented.
+Sec. \ref{Oconstr} is devoted to present the observational constraints at background and perturbative level.
+Finally in Sec. \ref{Con} we present the conclusions of the JJE parameterization, remarking the competitiveness with other parameterizations.
+Hereafter, we will use natural units in which $\hbar=c=k_B=1$, unless otherwise mentioned.